 There are three types of worms which are Flatworms, Cord worms, and roundworms(Nematodes) See full list.
 These types of infections are more common in outdoor flocks.

-Well, Helminthiasis does not really cause clinical signs.
-However, a reliable diagnosis of the infecting species can be done by the morphology of the adult worms.
+Well, Helminthiasis does not cause clinical signs.
+However, a reliable diagnosis of the infecting species can be made by the morphology of the adult worms.

-Although this may be true, the detection of egg in the feces can only prove an infection but does not help in identifying or differentiating the species.
+Although this may be true, the detection of egg in the faeces can only prove an infection but does not help in identifying or differentiating the species.

 furnishings, pavilions, and landscapes.

 - Separate young chicks from older chickens.

 - Change the floor mulch to remove worms breeding.

 - Change the floor mulch once every three months.